bleroy/3d-junkyard/DecentXL/readme.md

 ## Mounting the keyboard into the computer

 You might want to briefly connect the keyboard before mounting it and turn the computer on to check the LEDs light up.
 If you need to tune the brightness of the backlight to the desired level, this is a good time to do it by turning the pot on the bottom-right of the board.
 If you do it later, you may have to remove the keyboard from the case.

+Before you assemble the keyboard into the top shell, make sure you've inserted the printed LED diffuser into the LED hole.
+It should just fit into 600XL cases, and require some tape to hold it in place on 800XL.

 If you have rails, mounting the keyboard should be very easy: just position your keyboard on the back of the top case, then screw the rails on top of that.
 You have some freedom on the horizontal alignment of the keyboard (not a lot, but enough to get your console keys properly centered).